-9 Ways To Wear Body Chains No Matter What Size You Are (Because Anyone Can Wear Anything)
+9 Ways To Wear Body Chains At Any Size

 I vowed when I started my own clothing line that I would design for people who dress for themselves and don't care what anyone else has to say about what they should or shouldn't don — which is precisely where body chain accessories come into play.
 When I made my first body chain for a fashion show back in the summer of 2012, I made it because I liked it and I hoped that other people would, too.
 I never design anything just because I think it's gonna be a big seller.
 I design what I think fashion needs; specifically what plus-size fashion needs.